shhhkun/SmartMirror/mobile_app/MainApp/README.md

 I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
 Will wait to worry more about this until I see it happen on the pi.

-I'll create a context for holding onto the module config file, and a draft version.
-When modifying the form, this will modify the draft config file.
-Upon pressing the submit button, this draft config will get pulled from context and seved to a variable in the UI file, then attempted to send this to the mirror.
-And the "true" context module config gets updated, even if the write to mirror fails.

 Next steps:
+- write full config to multiple characteristics is semi working. some of the characteristics did not writee successfully, but most seemed to.
+- implement read from characteristics into module functionality
 - make some more of the connection process automatic. like getting system connected info. reduce the number of buttons and steps needed.
    - the bonded > connected flow still works if you system connect in Lightblue.
    - connecting while already connected seems to be fine. so doesn't matter if this gets called again
    - can maybe do some refactoring with all this stuff when I add in the event handlers for the ble manager events.

-blocked
-- fill out props and data flow stuff for the "send changes to mirror" screen. on hold until I know if we're sending a full json / one module's json / something even more granular.
+- add event handeler for disconnect events in the ble manager.
+- maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.
+- if dropped connections are still a problem, could have something that polls the mirror every x seconds. as a keep connection alive type thing.

 maybe:
-- add event handeler for disconnect events in the ble manager.
-- maybe make a top right status menu that shows this stuff. could be just a button that takes you to a dedicated status page.
-- smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.
-- persist info about devices and/or user states. store stuff to "disk". might not be super necessary though, if I'm using the bonded devices array.
+- persist a user's config to disk

 # ----------